openamiguel/equitysim/README.md

   - `ease_of_movt` returns the ease of movement of asset data
   - `exponential_moving_average` returns the exponential moving average of input
   - `general_stochastic` returns the general Stochastic indicator of a price input
+  - `klinger_osc` returns the Klinger oscillator of asset data
   - `macd` returns the MACD of a price input (same as price oscillator with 26-period slow EMA and 12-period fast EMA)
+  - `market_fac_index` returns the market facilitation index of asset data
   - `median_price` returns the median price of asset data
+  - `money_flow_index` returns the money flow index of asset data
   - `negative_volume_index` returns the negative volume index of asset data
   - `normalized_price` returns the baseline-normalized price (a.k.a. performance indicator) of a price input
   - `on_balance_volume` returns the on balance volume of asset data
   - `parabolic_sar` returns the parabolic SAR of asset data
   - `percent_volume_oscillator` returns the percent volume oscillator of volume data
+  - `polarized_fractal_efficiency` returns the polarized fractal efficiency of asset data
   - `price_channel` returns the high and low price channels of a price input
   - `price_oscillator` returns the price oscillator of a price input, which depends on a choice of moving average function
+  - `price_rate_of_change` returns the price rate of change of a price input
   - `positive_volume_index` returns the positive volume index of asset data
+  - `price_volume_rank` returns the price-volume rank of asset data (with user choice for which price)
   - `price_volume_trend` returns the price-volume trend of asset data
   - `qstick` returns the Q-stick indicator of asset data, which depends on a choice of moving average function
   - `random_walk_index` returns the random walk index of asset data